grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 :   will be used instead of "passing test"

-From time to time I'll refer back to the "traditional" terminology, because it is better established and because you may have already heard some other established terms and may wonder how they should be understood in the context of thinking of tests as a specification.
+From time to time I'll refer back to the "traditional" terminology, because it is better established and because you may have already heard some other established terms and wonder how they should be understood in the context of thinking of tests as a specification.

 The differences between executable and "traditional" specifications
 ---------------------------------------

 You may be familiar with requirements specifications or design specifications that are written in plain English or other spoken language, however our Specifications differ from these in at least few ways.
-In particular, this kind of  Specification:
+In particular, the kind of Specification that we create by writing tests:

-1. Is not completely written up-front (more on this in the next chapters).
+1. Is not *completely* written up-front as many of such specs have been written (which doesn't mean it's written after the code is done - more on this in the next chapters).
 2. Is executable -- you can run it to see whether the code adheres to the specification or not.
+This lowers the risk of inaccuracies in the Specification and it falling our of sync with the production code.
-3. Is written in source code rather than in spoken language -- which is both good, as the structure and formality of code leave less room for misunderstanding and challenging, as great care must be taken to keep the specification readable.
+3. Is written in source code rather than in spoken language -- which is both good, as the structure and formality of code leave less room for misunderstanding, and challenging, as great care must be taken to keep the specification readable.

-[^opensourcebook]: besides, this book is open source, so if you don't like it, you are free to create a fork and change the terminology!
+[^opensourcebook]: besides, this book is open source, so if you don't like the terminology, you are free to create a fork and change it to your liking!